Buy a House Without Making Big Money Mistakes

 The Fear of Mistakes

-Remembering back to our experiences of buying a house I can recall that in the back of our mind the whole time we were worrying that we would make a big mistake.
+Remembering back to our experiences of buying a house I can recall that in the back of our mind the whole time we were worrying that we would make a gigantic mistake.
 If you only buy one or a few houses in your lifetime you don’t go through the process very often and a rookie mistake could end up costing you thousands of dollars.

 It’s not just the potential cost of a mistake that sets you on edge, it’s also the fact that you’re making one of the biggest commitments of your life and making decisions that may live with you for the next 20 or 30 years – or even longer.